A. Original Sin Defined

 C. God’s Solution to Original Sin

-The good news is that sin, whether Original or actual is not the last word in God’s scheme of salvation.
+The good news is that sin, whether Original or present is not the last word in God’s scheme of salvation.
 Adam’s sin brought death to many.
 But the grace of Christ brought eternal life.
 Adam brought condemnation, but Christ made sinners righteous before God.
 The phrase “all the more” emphasizes that the act of Christ is more powerful than the act of Adam.
 “Now the law came in to increase the trespass, but where sin increased, grace abounded all the more, so that, as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord.”
 (Rom.
 5:20-21) For Paul, “where sin increased, grace abounded all the more.”

 Romans chapters 6-8 elaborate on how God’s triumphs over sin through Christ.
 The point is not that we are licensed by God’s grace to continue sinning.
 We must no minimize the serious of sin in the light of God’s holiness.
 Paul’s is simply emphasizing that we are no longer slaves to sin.
 God’s grace is magnified in its triumph in delivering us from the slavery of sin.